kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 any component that depends on the EvictionRequest API (e.g. eviction requester, interceptor) will also stop working or will not operate correctly.

+Administrators should be careful when disabling the feature and watch for the following consequences:
-It is not advisable to disable this feature, as it may leave the pods in the cluster in an undefined state.
+- It may leave the pods in the cluster in an undefined state.
 This may be especially harmful for applications that are in the middle of data migration.
+- The EvictionRequest API serves as an integration and collaboration point.
+Third-party components and systems (even those outside the cluster) may experience various disruptions or unwanted behaviors.

 Cluster admin should take the following precautions, before disabling this feature.
 - Ensure that no eviction requests are in progress and no new eviction requests will occur during